microsoft/WebTemplateStudio/mockups/ReactNative/ReactNativeSettings/README.md

+# WORK IN PROGRESS
+This is still work in progress.
+We will appreciate any feedback provided.
+- Opinion about the mockups available in [repo]().
+- Desired features for the future.
+- Suggestions about the generated code or the wizard experience.
+- Anything else you could think of ;-).

-# React Native Tab
+# React Native App (Tabbed)
-This sample demonstrates a React Native application with Tab Menu:
+This sample demonstrates a React Native application with Tab Menu and a Settings Page:

+- Runs on mobile devices: iOS, android.
-- Runs on Windows and MacOS
+- Runs on desktop: Windows and MacOS.

 ### Initialize the sample